prefix-dev/rattler-build/docs/tutorials/python.md

 # Writing a Python package

-Writing a Python package is fairly straightforward, especially for "python-only" packages.
+Writing a Python package is fairly straightforward, especially for "Python-only" packages.
 But it becomes really interesting when compiled extensions are involved (we will look at this in the second example).